crusader290/92-96-Honda-Prelude_Fuel-Gauge/README.md

-# Honda Prelude (BA8) Fuel Gauge Project – Nano R4
+# Honda Prelude 4th Gen (92-96) Fuel Gauge Project – Nano R4

 This project uses an **Arduino Nano R4** to read the factory fuel sender in a 1993 Honda Prelude (BA8, F22A1) and display the fuel level on an OLED.